happycod3r/Next-Todo/docs/README.md

 ![Next-Todo](./next-todo.png)

-> WinGTP is a cross-platform, fully functional, full-featured GUI implementation of the OpenAI API.
-> You need a free OpenAI API key to use WinGTP.
-If you don't already have
-> one you can find one at [https://openai.com/](https://openai.com/)
+> Next-Todo is a todo list app to help you organize large tasks into smaller components.
+When you can visualize each step prodoctivity increases 10 fold.

 - [Next-Todo](#next-todo)
   - [About](#about)